 6. If you can’t find what you need, please call or email your History liaison librarian, Lynda Kachurek at 289-8458 or firstname.lastname@example.org.
 You can also schedule an appointment using the button on the front page of this LibGuide.
 Don't forget that librarians are available to assit you in-person and via email, text, and chat by using the links on the library homepage.

-OneSearch on the library homepage is a great way to start your research.
+OneSearch on the library homepage is a good way to start your research.
 After entering a search term, you will see results that include articles, books, electronic books and resources, and newspaper articles.
 Options on the left side will help you refine your results via several different parameters, including type, subject, location, and date.
 However, you might want to try other, more specific, search options as well.

 You can also find relevant books by using Worldcat, a large national catalog of books; by searching Google Books or Google Scholar; and by searching our Ebsco E-book Database.